tarantool/cartridge-springdata/README.md

 create a repository proxy for you that adds implementations of finder methods you specify on an interface.

-Only simple CRUD operations including entity ID are suported at the moment (will be fixed soon).
+Only simple CRUD operations including entity ID are supported at the moment (will be fixed soon).

 For example, given a `Book` class with name and author properties, a